OSU's Commitment to Sustainable Development Goals

 The UN Sustainable Development Goals are a universal call for action that unites nearly 200 countries around the globe.

 It was the product of a process that encompassed three years of community consultation and included 8 million people’s involvement in the discussion of the most crucial matters in their communities and the planet.
 The community consultation raised over three hundred issues, and the 17 goals were hammered out as the result of that global discussion.
 The SDGs are a universal agenda, and comprise both international and domestic initiatives.
-Here are a few examples of the 17 sustainable development goals:

 Why are the SDGs Important?